 The new Skills Agenda for Europe, adopted by the Commission on 10 June 2016, launched 10 actions to make the right training, skills and support available to people in the EU.
-The goals and actions on the Agenda are set out in Communication: A New Skills Agenda for Europe.
+The goals and actions on the Agenda are set out in Communication: a new Skills Agenda for Europe.

 The 10 actions are designed to:

 The Council adopted the revised European Qualifications Framework and the related annexes in May 2017.
-The Commission is now working with EU countries and other interested parties to implement the new Recommendation so as to support better understanding of qualifications and make better use of all available skills in the European labour market.
+The Commission is now working with EU countries and other interested parties to implement the new recommendation so as to support better understanding of qualifications and make better use of all available skills in the European labour market.

-The 'Digital Skills and Jobs Coalition' to support cooperation among education, employment and industry stakeholders was launched in December 2016 with the goal of improving the digital skills of the wider population, not just IT professionals.
-EU countries are now working on developing national digital skills strategies by mid-2017.
-17 national Digital Skills and Jobs Coalitions are already in place and 70 organisations have pledged action towards providing digital skills.
+The Digital Skills and Jobs Coalition to support cooperation among education, employment and industry stakeholders was launched in December 2016 with the goal of improving the digital skills of the wider population, not just IT professionals.
+23 national Digital Skills and Jobs Coalitions are already in place and 100 organisations have pledged action towards providing digital skills.

-A EU Skills Profile Tool for Third-Country Nationals to support early identification of skills of asylum seekers, refugees and other migrants was launched at a stakeholders' conference in June 2017.
+A EU skills profile tool for third-country nationals to support early identification of skills of asylum seekers, refugees and other migrants was launched at a stakeholders' conference in June 2017.
 The tool is now available in all EU languages (except Irish) and in Arabic, Farsi, Pashto, Sorani, Somali, Tigrinya and Turkish.